 We carry out gritting on our precautionary gritting network to help highway users in Somerset get around in conditions of snow and ice.
-This covers around 720 miles or 17 per cent of the total roads in Somerset.
+For 2019/20 this will cover around 900 miles or 21 per cent of the total roads in Somerset.

 View our Twitter feed to see when the gritters are in action